TinkerTools/tinker/doc/sphinx/tinker/text/keywords.rst

 BIOTYPE [integer, name, quoted string & integer] Provides the values to define the correspondence between a single biopolymer atom type and its force field atom type.

+.. index:: BNDCFLUX
+.. _KEY-BNDCFLUX:

+BNDCFLUX [2 integers & 1 real]
+   Provides the values for a single bond stretching charge flux parameter.
+The two integer modifiers give the atom class numbers for the two kinds of atoms involved in the bond.
+The real modifier gives the bond stretching charge flux constant in electrons/Angstrom.
+Reversing the order of the atom classes reverses the sign of the charge flux constant, and a parameter between identical atom classes is set to zero.

 .. index:: BOND
 .. _KEY-BOND: